GuanceCloud/datakit/internal/export/doc/en/inputs/db2.md

 ## FAQ {#faq}

 <!-- markdownlint-disable MD013 -->
-### :material-chat-question: How to view the running log of IBM Db2 Collector? {#faq-logging}
+### How to view the running log of IBM Db2 Collector? {#faq-logging}

-Because the IBM Db2 collector is an external collector, its name is `db2`, its logs are stored separately in *[Datakit-install-path]/externals/db2.log*.
+Because the IBM Db2 collector is an external collector, its name is `db2`, its logs are stored separately in *[DataKit-install-path]/externals/db2.log*.

-### :material-chat-question: After IBM Db2 collection is configured, why is there no data displayed in monitor? {#faq-no-data}
+### After IBM Db2 collection is configured, why is there no data displayed in monitor? {#faq-no-data}

 There are several possible reasons: